salesforce/BiST/README.md

 | **nb_cenc_blocks**      | number of caption reasoning attention layers                                    | e.g. 3  |
 | **nb_aenc_blocks**      | number of audio reasoning attention layers                                    | e.g. 3  |

-Refer to `configs` folder for more definitions of other parameters which can be set through  `scripts/exe.sh`.
+Refer to `configs` folder for more definitions of other parameters which can be set through  `scripts/exec.sh`.

 While training, the model with the best validation is saved.
 The model is evaluated by using the losses from response generation as well as question auto-encoding generation.
 The model output, parameters, vocabulary, and training and validation logs will be save into folder determined in the `expdir` parameter.

 An example of pretrained BiST model using the sampled script in `scripts/run.sh` can be downloaded here (TBD).
 Unzip the download file and update the `expdir` parameter in the test command in the `scripts/test.sh` to the corresponding unzip directory.
 Using the pretrained model, the test script provides the following results (TBD)

-## Sample Generated Dialogue Response
+## Sample Generated Dialogue Responses

 <p align="center">
 <img src="img/sample_outputs.png" width="100%" />